Zttcoder/zyw-portfolio-2026.3/final-project-part-one.md

 Finally, the webpage will conclude with a call to action.
 It will encourage users to make informed and responsible decisions before adopting a pet, and to respect animal life even if they choose not to own one.
 The goal is to leave users with a deeper understanding of both the joy and responsibility that come with pet ownership, as well as a broader awareness of animal welfare issues.

 ## Initial sketches
 > Post images of your anticipated data visualizations (sketches are fine).
 They should mimic aspects of your outline, and include elements of your story.

-Text here...
+Page 1: Introduction to Border Collies
+The first page centers around an image or illustration of a Border Collie.
+Around the image, key attributes of the breed are displayed, including origin, weight and height, appearance, personality, and behavioral characteristics.
+This layout provides a quick and engaging overview of the breed’s basic information.

+Page 2: Cost Estimation
+The second page uses a pie chart to show the estimated cost of owning a Border Collie.
+Each segment represents a percentage of the total cost, helping users understand the financial commitment.

+Page 3: Abandonment and Shelter Issues
+The third page focuses on the issue of dog abandonment.
+A bar chart compares abandonment rates across different dog breeds, highlighting the relatively high rate for Border Collies.
+Next to it, a line chart shows trends over time, such as changes in abandonment rates or shelter intake, to provide a broader view of the problem.

+Page 4: Animal Protection
+The fourth page presents a global perspective on animal protection.
+A world map compares different countries based on animal welfare conditions or policies.
+Below or beside the map, a bar chart shows animal protection indexes for selected countries.
+There is also space for a heatmap or table to further compare countries across multiple dimensions.

 # The data
 > A couple of paragraphs that document your data source(s), and an explanation of how you plan on using your data.